Want to Retire Early? Consider the FIRE Movement

 FIRE Pillar 2: Spend Less on Food

 Say goodbye to eating out and hello to packed lunches and batch cooking.
-In order to succeed with the FIRE Movement, you need to think of food as a necessity, not a luxury.
+In order to succeed with the FIRE Movement, you need to spend less & think of food as a necessity, not a luxury.

 FIRE Pillar 3: Buy Used Cars

 New cars lose a substantial of money the second you drive them off the forecourt.
-We take a look at how to be intelligent with your cash and drive smart.
+We take a look at how to be intelligent with your cash by buying used cars and driving smart.

 FIRE Pillar 4: Find a Cheaper Phone Contract

 FIRE Movement disciples shouldn’t be wasting money on an expensive phone contract.
-Follow our tips to help you reduce your monthly bill.
+Follow our tips to help you reduce your monthly phone contract bill.

 FIRE Pillar 5: Cut the Cord

-Find out how to watch all your favourite television shows without the expensive monthly cable or satellite costs.
+Find out how to watch all your favourite television shows without the expensive monthly cable or satellite costs by simply cutting the cord!

 FIRE Pillar 6: Develop Smart Financial Habits

-Being able to retire early is only possible by being on top of your finances.
+Being able to retire early is only possible by being on top of your finances and developing smart habits.
 We explain everything from multiple income streams to side hustles and show you how to make sure your money works for you – not the other way around.

 FIRE Pillar 7: Find a Side Hustle